nietras/nietras.github.io/_posts/2024-08-04-sep-vs-mlnet.md

 Note that this contains a header but this is not actually used in the benchmark.
 This is because ML.NET requires a class with a `LoadColumnName` attribute to map the columns to a class property, and Sep does not require this.
-Using attributes for this kind of mapping is very constrained as it attributes have to be statically defined (`const`).
-This is bad for many reasons, it entirely couples code to dynamically changing data.
+Using attributes for this kind of mapping is very constrained as attributes have to be statically defined (`const`).
+This is problematic for many reasons e.g. it couples code to dynamically changing data.
 Maybe there are ways around this in ML.NET but I have not found them.

 ## Code
 This will be more concrete when looking at the code needed to parse the file.